 Medicare benefits are NOT payable for non-therapeutic cosmetic services.

-- ALL – Purely Cosmetic Procedures (no MBS item number applies)
+- Purely Cosmetic Procedures, in other words, no MBS item number applies

-- ALL – Fat Transfer to Breast or Face and Liposuction
+- Fat Transfer to either the Breasts or Face and Liposuction

-- BREAST – Breast Augmentation – where it is just for aesthetic reasons (congenital deformation may have an MBS number)
+- Breast Augmentation – where it is just for aesthetic reasons, however, congenital deformation may have an MBS number

-- BREAST – Breast Augmentation and Mastopexy – Breast Augmentation with Implants
+- Breast Augmentation and Mastopexy – also known as a Breast Augmentation with Implants

-- NOSE – Cosmetic Septo-Rhinoplasty – where No item number applies
+- Cosmetic Septo-Rhinoplasty – where no item number applies

 Item Number with a Summary of Procedure (see specific qualification details below)